The Cornwall We Want

 Lockdown gave a brief magical period

-by quokka, almost 4 years ago
+by quokka, over 4 years ago

 During Lockdown, the lack of traffic was glorious!
 I could hear the birds, I could cycle safely in lanes and in the town with my children.
 My lungs didn't burn from traffic fumes (we were regular cyclists before lockdown); I could cycle further, and I'm sure that was down to clean air.
 I never knew what clan air smelled and tasted like before lockdown!
 Seeing other people out and about walking and cycling was such a pleasure.
 Feeling safe when I was cycling was glorious.
 We need to focus on making communities sustainable, so that people don't need to get...
 Continue reading